scrapinghub/spidermon/docs/source/getting-started.rst

             SendSlackMessageSpiderFinished,
         ]

-After enabling the action, you need to provide the `Slack credentials`_ in your `settings.py` file as follows:
+After enabling the action, you need to provide the `Slack credentials`_.
+You can access the required credentials by following these :ref:`steps`.
+Later, fill the same in your `settings.py` as follows:

 .. code-block:: python